 Plettenberg Bay is the Crown Jewel of Beach Vacation destinations in the Cape Province.
-The town is in an area where visitors can enjoy numerous water-based and land-based activities.
+The town and its surroundings offer visitors numerous water- and land-based activities.
 Most activities are family-friendly.

 The Garden Route lies on a fine coastal stretch between South Africa's west and east coasts.
 The seas along this coastline are protected and rich with many fish species, while the forests hide the scarce and shy forest elephant.

 A significant number of accommodation options exist in the towns and countryside of South Africa's Garden Route.
 We list our favorites.

 Tsala Treetop Lodge offers some of the finest luxury Garden Route accommodations.
 It is a unique lodge built amongst the treetops of an ancient indigenous forest between Knysna and Plettenberg Bay.